BOBrown/boZhang.github.io/_pages/about.md

 - Jul 20, 2023, One paper entitled "SUG: Single-dataset Unified Generalization for 3D Point Cloud Classification" is accepted by **ACM MM-2023**.
 - May 25, 2023, AD-PT, our research on **3D point-cloud pre-training**, has been released ([Code](https://github.com/PJLab-ADG/3DTrans), [arXiv paper](https://arxiv.org/abs/2306.00612)).
 - Apr 10, 2023, One paper entitled "Performance-aware Approximation of Global Channel Pruning for Multitask CNNs" is accepted for publication in **T-PAMI**.
-- Mar 05, 2023, Bo Zhang started to work on exploring the general perception-reasoning task, by leveraging the off-the-shelf foundation LLM models powered by extracting structured knowledge-rich data.
+- Mar 20, 2023, Bo Zhang started to work on exploring how to improve the reasoning ability of LLMs or VLMs in complex modalities, such as **Chart, Table, Geometry, Scientific Document Understanding**, by investigating foundation LLM models from the perspective of structured knowledge-rich data.
-- Mar 8, 2023, **Three papers** are accepted by CVPR-2023: Uni3D, Bi3D, GDP.
+- Mar 08, 2023, **Three papers** are accepted by CVPR-2023: Uni3D, Bi3D, GDP.
 - Dec 20, 2022, One paper entitled "A Closer Look at Few-Shot 3D Point Cloud Classification" is accepted for publication in **IJCV**.
 - Jun 15, 2022, Bo Zhang received the Ph.D. degree in electronic engineering from Fudan University.